 Use this before you finalize dates and tickets.
 It’s short because aquarium pricing changes, and you want decisions you can actually act on.

-• Discount check: do you qualify for student/military/senior/group/resident pricing?
+- Discount check: do you qualify for student, military, senior, group, or resident pricing?

-• Parking check: can you park cheaply, or would transit/ride options be better?
+- Parking check: can you park cheaply, or would transit or ride options be better?

 Closing: pick value first, then let the discounts do the rest

-If you treat an aquarium visit like a full day plan—tickets plus transportation plus food—you’ll usually find room for top-tier marine attractions without spiraling your budget.
+If you treat an aquarium visit like a full day plan—tickets plus transportation plus food—you’ll usually find room for top-tier marine attractions without pushing your budget too far.
 Start with your day cap, check the aquarium’s calendar for savings, and choose the option that gives the best experience-to-cost ratio for your travel style.